MicrosoftDocs/learn/learn-pr/student-evangelism/create-manipulate-tables-using-datascience-library/includes/03-select-rows.md

 ...
 (59 rows omitted)

-The use of the argument `are.above(10)` ensured that each selected row had a value of `SALARY` that was greater than 10.
+The use of the argument `are.above(10)` ensured that each selected row had a value of `Salary` that was greater than 10.

 There are 69 rows in the new table, corresponding to the 69 players who made more than $10$ million dollars.
 Arranging these rows in order makes